 WE’RE NOT FROM HERE is the story of a family of humans who immigrate to an alien planet after Earth is destroyed in a nuclear war…only to discover that the aliens who invited them have changed their minds about opening their society to a species that just blew up its own planet.

 It’s funny, scary, entertaining, and has a lot to say (metaphorically) about real-world debates over immigration and refugees.

 But don’t take my word for it!
 Check out this starred review from Kirkus…

 If you’re a teacher or librarian, there’s a lot about the book that’s discussion-worthy.
 This educator’s guide from Random House has some great suggestions.
 I also explain one of the book’s most unique elements in this post at Nerdy Book Club, and there’s a ton of information about both the origins and the message of the book in this interview at MG Book Village.

-If you’d like a physical copy of the educator’s guide, or a free 3-chapter preview of the book, drop me a line and I’ll get one in the mail to you ASAP.
+If you’d like a physical copy of the educator’s guide, drop me a line and I’ll get one in the mail to you ASAP.